Torres del Paine, Patagonia Volunteer Trip

 Price includes:

-• lodging in refugios in the park
+• shared lodging in a refugio in the park

-• hotel accommodation in Puerto Natales
+• 2 nights hotel accommodation in Puerto Natales

 • all meals from dinner on Day 1 through breakfast on the final day